Essenceia/blake2_asic/README.md

 # Blake2s RTL implementation

-Implementation of the Blake2s cryptographic hash function [(RFC7693)](docs/rfc7693.md) targetting tapout on the SKY130A node.
+Implementation of the Blake2s cryptographic hash function (RFC7693)targetting tapout on the SKY130A node.

-This is a fully featured Blake2s implementation supporting both block streaming and proving the secret key.
+It is a fully featured Blake2s implementation supporting both block streaming and using a secret key, with a maximum hash rate of 41.42 MB/s and a target operating frequency of 66 MHz.

-Documentation on using this accelerator can be found: [here](docs/info.md)
+The full documentation on using this accelerator can be found: [here](docs/info.md)

 ![asic floorplan](/docs/layout.png)

 ## ASIC